hiweller/spiderfish/README.md

 # spiderfish 0.0.1
 Pipeline for downloading and sorting Fishbase images.
+* Author: Hannah Weller
+* Email: hannahiweller@gmail.com

 # About
 Uses python and R to download all Fishbase images of a user-specified family,